-With the aim of contributing to this discussion we analyze a Moreton wave event associated with an X 6.5 flare observed with high temporal resolution by HASTA (H α Solar Telescope from Argentina) on December 6th, 2006 in the NOAA AR10930.
-Additionally data from other instruments were also used to investigate the possible origin of the event.
-We follow three hypothetical scenarios of wave generation (Warmuth et al. 2007), namely, the flare pressure pulse, the CME ejection and the small-scale ejecta which will be refereed as hypothesis H1, H2 and H3 respectively.
+With the aim of contributing to this discussion we analyzed a Moreton wave event associated with an X 6.5 flare observed with high temporal resolution by H $\alpha$ Solar Telescope for Argentina (HASTA) on December 6, 2006 in the NOAA AR10930.
+Additionally, data from other instruments were used to investigate the possible origin of the event.
+We followed three hypothetical scenarios of wave generation (Warmuth et al. 2007), the flare pressure pulse, the CME, and the small-scale ejecta which we refer to as hypothesis H1, H2, and H3.
 Balasubramaniam et al. (2010) extensively analyzed the same event and concluded that the lateral expansion of an erupting arcade located at the west side of NOAA AR10930 was probably the main cause of this Moreton disturbance (hypothesis H2).

-We analyzed the evolution of the Moreton wavefronts and small-scale ejecta at the east side of NOAA AR10930 to investigate the accuracy of each hypothesis.
-Also, we measured the ignition times of the flare and the winking of two distant filaments that seem activated by the pass of the global Moreton wavefront, as suggested by Gilbert et al. (2008).
+We analyzed the evolution of the Moreton wavefronts and small-scale ejectum at the east side of NOAA AR10930 to investigate the accuracy of each hypothesis.
+Moreover, we measured the ignition times of the flare and the winking of two distant filaments that seem activated by the pass of the single Moreton wavefront, as suggested by Gilbert et al. (2008).

-2. The Data
+2. The data

 HASTA is installed in the Solar Division of the C.U.
-Cesco Station (OAFA), and provides daily full Sun disk images in the hydrogen H α emission line at 656.27 nm.
+Cesco Station (OAFA), and provides daily full Sun disk images in the hydrogen H $\alpha$ emission line at 656.27 nm.
 It uses a Lyot filter with a full width at half maximum (FWHM) of 0.03 nm.
-A 1280×1024 square pixels CCD chip collects the incoming signal with a spatial resolution of ≈ 2 " per pixel.
+A $1280 \times 1024$ square pixel CCD chip collects the incoming signal with a spatial resolution of $\approx 2''$ per pixel.
 The telescope can take images either in patrol or in high-speed mode.
-The camera takes images every 15 sec.
-Each image is analyzed in real time in order to detect rapid changes in the overall intensity.
+The camera takes images every 15 s.
+Each image is analyzed in real time to detect rapid changes in the overall intensity.
 If no change is detected, the algorithm stores one image every 1.5 min (patrol mode).
 On the other hand, if a fast change is detected, the camera automatically switches to the high-speed mode.
-In this mode, the telescope can take and store full-frame images up to every 3 sec (Bagalá et al. 1999).
-The H α full disk images are centered in the frame.
+In this mode, the telescope can take and store full-frame images up to every 3 s (Bagalá et al. 1999).
+The H $\alpha$ full-disk images are centered in the frame.
 The center of the sun disk corresponds to the position P = (640, 512) in pixels and the solar radius, on December 6 (2006), is 475 pixels, giving a scale of 1465.2 km pixel-1 in the images.
 Coordinates are given in pixels of the HASTA frame.

 At t = 18:28 UT in the NOAA AR10930 localized at (S06E58), a flare X 6.5 occurred as reported by the GOES (Geostationary Operational Environmental Satellite) Space Environment Monitor instrument, with the maximum soft X-ray flux measured at t = 18:47 UT in the XL band.
-Figure 1 shows the GOES11 measured X-ray flux (1-Minute Averaged Data) in the XL band (1-8 Å) and XS band (0.5-3 Å), pointing an abrupt rising slope starting at t = 18:29 UT and a slow decay that ends after t = 19:00 UT, exceeding the M and X flare thresholds.
-The derivative obtained from numerical differentiation of the curves XL and XS shows a sharp increase beginning at t = 18:40 UT and t = 18:42 UT respectively, with a maximum at t = 18:44 UT for both curves.
+Figure 1 shows the GOES11 measured X-ray flux (1-minute averaged data) in the XL band (1-8 Å) and XS band (0.5-3 Å), pointing an abrupt rising slope starting at t = 18:29 UT and a slow decay that ends after t = 19:00 UT, exceeding the M- and X-flare thresholds.
+The derivative obtained from numerical differentiation of the curves XL and XS shows a sharp increase beginning at t = 18:40 UT and t = 18:42 UT, respectively, with a maximum at t = 18:44 UT for both curves.
 The half of the rising slope of both derivatives occurs at t = 18:43 UT.